-The investment in this cap changer for robot welding tongs is worth it.
-The system made extremely reliable by a purely mechanical design is only used in the automotive industry.
-It helps to reduce production costs in the long term.
-Robust linear guide systems with polymer sliding elements withstand the harsh usage and surrounding conditions.
+The investment in this cap changer for robotic welding tongs is worth it.
+The purely mechanical set-up produces a reliable system that is used only in the automotive industry.
+It helps reduce production costs sustainably.
+Robust linear guides with polymer sliding elements withstand tough operating and environmental conditions.

 In all, about 1,800 welding cap changers are being used worldwide.
 They can also be quickly and easily programmed to handle various cap diameters, making it easy on the welding tong shaft.
 The coding on the magazine carrier rules out confusion when different cap geometries are being used.
 The welding cap changer can be used both horizontally and vertically and for stationary welding tongs.